Illustration showing finance book, money, coin, chart, and red X symbolizing financial mistakes

 The absence of an emergency fund is a critical “Financial Foundation Mistake”, but it’s one that can be rectified with planning and discipline.
 Start today, and build your financial safety net, one deposit at a time, to protect yourself against life’s unpredictable moments.

-Section 6: Early Retirement Planning
+Section 7: Not Saving Early or Retirement Planning

 Why Early Retirement Planning Matters